NotJotunnn/sidebar/README.md

 Very little javascript was necessary due to past projects.

-At last, these challenges are in fact, made by myself, I really only take experience from the original source referenced bellow!
+At last, these challenges are in fact, made by myself, I really only take the base model from the original source referenced bellow!

 ## Reference:
 https://vanilla-js-basic-project-5-sidebar.netlify.app/